manishkr1754/Airline_Delay_Dashboard_PowerBI/README.md

     4. How many flights were cancelled in 2015?
 What % of cancellations were due to weather?
 What % were due to the Airline/Carrier?

     5. Which airlines seem to be most and least reliable, in terms of on-time departure?

+# Approach
+Analysed **5.82Mn rows data** across **30 fields** to determine flight volume variations, departure delay percentages and times, cancellations causes and flight reliability of airlines from  **ETL(Extract, Transform & Load) to Visualization**.

+# Outcome
+Improved understanding of flight volume and delays through **data-driven analysis and recommendations**, enhancing operational efficiency and informed decision-making.

 # Summary Dashboard